User-generated content from the beginning was a good idea, because:

 Overall, consumers expect more personalization, more authenticity, and more content they can relate to.
 And that’s where user-generated content becomes a key player for marketing in 2022.
 It’s a strategy that doesn’t involve a bigger content product budget or another 3 people on your team.
 It can integrate into what you’re already doing, and help you get more content published without having to schedule content shoots, videographers, editors, and more.

-The Future of Marketing is (Still) User-Generated Content
+The Future of Marketing is Community

 - Allowing them to create personalized messaging around specific products and offers